hdlproject/intel-galileo-poc/README.md

 ```

 ## TODO
-The software that is required for this hardware may be obsolete.
+The software required for this hardware may be obsolete, so we may no longer be able to use it.

 ### Linux mode
 - Check this error when executing `bitbake core-image-minimal`